Ryukl12/ryukl12/README.md

 ## Some facts about me 👨🏻‍💻

--  I’m currently learning Front end! 🌳

-- My goal is to become a developer capable of solving real problems. 📈

-- Always looking to be better than the day before, have continuous growth and impact people's lives. ❤️
+I'm currently learning Front-end and UX/UI Design 🎨💻

 - I chose development because it's amazing, the amount of things that can be created and the impact it can have on people's lives makes me excited. 🖱

-- I love to know new things, work in groups and get new experiences, I aim to work outside Brazil, to improve my English and meet new cultures, people and have new experiences. 😄
+- I love to know new things, work in groups and have new experiences, I intend to work outside Brazil, improve my English and meet new cultures, people and have new experiences. 😄

 ## My data on Github 🐙